 For anyone wondering, the RIVER series is more for those who are looking for a lightweight portable power solution that can charge devices like laptops, smartphones, and speakers.

-The DELTA series on the other hand, is for those looking for a still portable power device (although much heavier) that can power larger hardware like appliances (hairdryer, coffee machine, fridge, etc), as they offer much more stored power and have a higher output, which those types of devices require.
+The DELTA series on the other hand, is a power station for those looking for a portable power station (although much heavier) that can power larger hardware like appliances (hairdryer, coffee machine, mini fridge, etc).

-You can also charge the DELTA Pro at EV Charge stations to get up to 3400W of input should you need to top up while on the road.
+You can also charge the DELTA Pro power station at EV Charge stations to get up to 3400W of input should you need to top up while on the road.

-I just love that feature but beware, this unit is a beast and isn’t easy to carry around with you (it does have wheels to wheel it though) – it’s mainly for home backup, backyard power, or for those who spend a lot of time in a camper van, RV or at a campsite.
+I just love that feature but beware, this power station is a total beast and isn’t easy to carry around with you (it does have wheels to wheel it though) – it’s mainly for home backup, backyard power, or for those who spend a lot of time in a camper van, RV or at a campsite.

 Charging at this speed will get your DELTA Pro to FULL in a ridiculous 1.7 hours.
 Plugging it in to charge at home will get it full in 1.8hrs, which is also super impressive.

-If you need even more charge speed it’s also possible to combine AC, solar, and EcoFlow’s Smart Generator at the same time to get record-breaking 6500W charging speeds.
+If you need even more charge speed it’s also possible to combine AC, solar charging, and EcoFlow’s Smart Generator at the same time to get record-breaking 6500W charging speeds.

 We have a lot of experience in this area, having built our own DIY camper van, and let me tell you this – the electrical system was probably one of the hardest things to do in the entire can build.
 So, as you can imagine, a plug-and-play system like Ecoflow Power Kits is such a godsend!

-Jackery is another great portable power station brand and is particularly popular with van lifers or people who spend a lot of time on the road in their RV, tent, or car camping.
+Jackery produces some of the best portable power stations and is particularly popular with van lifers or people who spend a lot of time on the road in their RV, tent, or car camping.

-Jackery was founded in California in 2012 and now has over 9 years of experience in the field making the brand a global energy leader, and one of the top producers of portable power.
+Jackery was founded in California in 2012 and now has over 9 years of experience in the field making the brand a global energy leader, and one of the top producers of portable power station technology.

 In redefining the use of clean energy for outdoor living, Jackery is a major player in the fight against climate change – and I love them for that.

-I mentioned earlier that we built our entire camper van conversion using a portable power station to charge our cordless power tools – well, that particular power station happened to be a Jackery Explorer 1000 – there are even more powerful ones available now as well as less powerful small portable power stations.
+I mentioned earlier that we built our entire camper van conversion using a portable power station to charge our cordless power tools – well, that particular portable power station happened to be a Jackery Explorer 1000 – there are even more powerful ones available now as well as less powerful small portable power stations.

 If you are in need of a way to operate your devices off-grid, then you’ll likely want to buy a Solar Generator which is essentially a package deal that bundles a portable power station along with some solar panels.